JupiterAlien/MSFT/MDE-Live-Response.md

 All the commands here stated are part of Microsoft's official documentation. https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/live-response?view=o365-worldwide

 Also, the powershell scripts on the library are quite useful to obtain more results.
-You can upload a script to the library
+You can upload a script to the library.

 #### Put a file in the library